diegohaz/redux-saga-thunk/README.md

 ## Usage

-Add `meta.thunk` to your actions and receive `key` on response actions:
+Add `meta.thunk` to your actions and receive `thunk` on response actions:

 ```js
 const resourceCreateRequest = data => ({